AnTonyHa/cecs343-VCS-01-JSTWin/README.md

 ## WORK-IN-PROGRESS:

-- Functionality to build and write a manifest file.
+- Functionality to recreate project tree into destination folder.